 Whatever color you choose for your business or for specific campaigns will have an impact on how people perceive your brand.
 It’s probably not news to you, but it can bear repeating.

 I currently work in the printing business.
 To be more accurate, we’re in the business of printing stuff for other businesses.
-We see so many egregious mistakes when it comes to the use of color for business, and we also see plenty of ways people get it right.
+We see so many egregious mistakes when it comes to the use of color, and we also see plenty of ways people get it right.

 There’s no “correct” way to use colors, but there are a few things to think about to help your business develop its brand.